twilco/kosmonaut/README.md

 To build from source:

 1. Install Rust: https://www.rust-lang.org/tools/install
 2. Install native dependencies, most of which are required for FreeType which Kosmonaut uses for text rendering.
+    * Windows 10
+        * Skip this step.
     * Ubuntu
         * Install the dependencies found in [this Dockerfile](docker/Dockerfile-ubuntu) on your machine (the `apt-get install` bit).
     * Arch Linux